 Lenovo Legion Pro 7 16 99.9Wh, Core i9-13900HX RTX 4080 (175W) | 5 hours 11 minutes | 4 hours 22 minutes | 2 hours 08 minutes |

-Comparing it to other laptops in the same category, such as the Legion Pro 7 16-inch, the results are quite similar.
-Both laptops showed comparable performance in the PC Mark 10 modern office battery test as well as the video playback test.
-When it comes to gaming, you can expect around an hour of battery life, perhaps a bit more, but not significantly beyond that.
-This duration is quite typical for gaming laptops.
-However, it’s worth noting that the Legion Pro 7 performed admirably, nearly doubling the runtime for gaming tasks.
+Comparing it to similar laptops like the Legion Pro 7 16-inch, both exhibited comparable performance in various tests.
+During gaming, expect approximately an hour of battery life, which is typical for gaming laptops.
+However, the Legion Pro 7 notably outperformed, nearly doubling the runtime for gaming tasks.